AN/URC-117 Ground Wave Emergency Network: History

 GWEN was part of the Strategic Modernization Program designed to upgrade the nation's strategic communication system, thereby strengthening the value of nuclear deterrence.
 The GWEN communication system, established in the late 1980s, was designed to transmit critical Emergency Action Messages (EAM) to United States nuclear forces.
 EMP can produce a sudden power surge over a widespread area that could overload unprotected electronic equipment and render it inoperable.
 In addition, EMP could interfere with radio transmissions that use the ionosphere for propagation.
 It was thought that GWEN would use a ground-hugging wave for propagation and so be unaffected by the EMP.
 The network was conceived as an array of approximately 240 radio transceivers distributed across the continental USA which operated in the Low frequency (LF) radio band.

 Analysis showed that low-frequency (150-190 kilohertz) radio transmissions were largely unaffected by high-altitude EMP, and the Air Force Weapons Laboratory (Kirtland Air Force Base) tested a small scale 'groundwave' transmission system in 1978-1982.
 Based on the groundwave concept's promise, USAF Headquarters issued a draft Program Management Directive (PMD) for a "Proliferated Groundwave Communications System (PGCS)" on 25 August 1981.
-The name of this proposed network system was changed from PGCS to Groundwave Emergency Network in February 1982 The Air Force placed a tentative initial operating capability for GWEN by January 1992.
+The name of this proposed network system was changed from PGCS to Groundwave Emergency Network in February 1982 The first major phase of construction was called the "thin line" which began in 1985.
+The Air Force placed a tentative initial operating capability for GWEN by January 1992.

 When doubts arose regarding the threat of electromagnetic pulse to permanently shut down communications, only 58 of the originally planned 240 GWEN towers were built.
 In 1994 a defense appropriations bill banned new towers from being built, and shortly after, the GWEN program was cancelled by the Air Force.